-- A. Obtain a listing of employees and officials17 employed during the fiscal period and management's representation that the listing is complete.
+- Obtain a listing of employees and officials 17 employed during the fiscal period and management's A. representation that the listing is complete.
 Randomly select 5 employees or officials, obtain related paid salaries and personnel files, and agree paid salaries to authorized salaries/pay rates in the personnel files. - B. Randomly select one pay period during the fiscal period.
-For the 5 employees or officials selected under procedure #9A above, obtain attendance records and leave documentation for the pay period, and - i.
-Observe that all selected employees or officials18 documented their daily attendance and leave (e.g., vacation, sick, compensatory); - ii.
+For the 5 employees or officials selected under procedure #9A above, obtain attendance records and leave documentation for the pay period, and - Observe that all selected employees or officials 18 documented their daily attendance and i. leave (e.g., vacation, sick, compensatory); - ii.
 Observe whether supervisors approved the attendance and leave of the selected employees or officials; - iii.
-Observe that any leave accrued or taken during the pay period is reflected in the entity's cumulative leave records; and - iv.
-Observe the rate paid to the employees or officials agrees to the authorized salary/pay rate found within the personnel file. - C. Obtain a listing of those employees or officials that received termination payments during the fiscal period and management's representation that the list is complete.
+Observe that any leave accrued or taken during the pay period is reflected in the entity's cumulative leave records; and - iv Observe the rate paid to the employees or officials agrees to the authorized salary/pay rate found within the personnel file. - C. Obtain a listing of those employees or officials that received termination payments during the fiscal period and management's representation that the list is complete.
 Randomly select two employees or officials and obtain related documentation of the hours and pay rates used in management's termination payment calculations and the entity's policy on termination payments.
 Agree the hours to the employee's or official's cumulative leave records, agree the pay rates to the employee's or official's authorized pay rates in the employee's or official's personnel files, and agree the termination payment to entity policy. - D. Obtain management's representation that employer and employee portions of third-party payroll related amounts (e.g., payroll taxes, retirement contributions, health insurance premiums, garnishments, workers' compensation premiums, etc.) have been paid, and any associated forms have been filed, by required deadlines.

-Findings: The City of West Monroe processes all payroll transactions for the Court.
-Those were included in the population to be tested for the City of West Monroe.
+Findings: All employees of the Court are paid by the City of West Monroe and will be included in the population to be tested in the statewide agreed upon procedures for the City of West Monroe.

-17 "Officials" would include those elected, as well as board members who are appointed.
+&lt;sup>17 "Officials" would include those elected, as well as board members who are appointed.

-18 Generally, officials are not eligible to earn leave and do not document their attendance and leave.
+&lt;sup>18 Generally, officials are not eligible to earn leave and do not document their attendance and leave.
 However, if the official is earning leave according to a policy and/or contract, the official should document his/her daily attendance and leave.